Vol VII · Chapter 3

 Two major currents carry this outward flow: IKr (rapid) and IKs (slow).
 They are the heavy exit doors of the cellular battery.

-Class III drugs—like Amiodarone, Sotalol, and Dofetilide—are highly specific doorstops.
-They physically plug the IKr and IKs channels.
+Class III drugs, including Amiodarone, Sotalol, and Dofetilide, are highly specific doorstops.
+They primarily block IKr channels (dofetilide and sotalol are highly selective for IKr; amiodarone also affects IKs and multiple other channels).
 With the exit doors blocked, potassium struggles to leave.
 The cell remains positively charged, trapped in its plateau and early repolarization phase.

 Stretching the Shield